leolimasa/age-vault/README.md

 # age-vault

-A command-line tool that enables secure secret sharing across multiple machines using a centralized vault key system built on top of the `age` encryption tool.
+A command-line tool that enables secure secret sharing across multiple machines using a centralized vault key system.
+Built on top of the `age` encryption tool.

 ## Usage

 * `age-vault encrypt [file]`: encrypts a file using the vault key.
 Will read from stdin if no file is provided.
 Will output to stdout unless `-o [output file]` is provided.
 * `age-vault decrypt [file]`: decrypts a file using the vault key.
 Will read from stdin if no file is provided.
 Will output to stdout unless `-o [output file]` is provided.
 * `age-vault sops ...`: a passthrough to `sops` that sets up the vault key as an age identity before running sops commands.
 Example: `age-vault sops -d secrets.enc.yaml`.
 Requires `sops` to be installed.
-* `age-vault ssh-agent [key dir]`: starts an ssh-agent that loads vault encrypted SSH keys from the provided directory (or `AGE_VAULT_SSH_KEYS_DIR` if not provided).
+* `age-vault ssh start-agent [key dir]`: starts an ssh-agent that loads vault encrypted SSH keys from the provided directory (or `AGE_VAULT_SSH_KEYS_DIR` if not provided).
 The agent will decrypt them on demand using the vault key.
+* `age-vault ssh list-keys`: lists the keys present in `AGE_VAULT_SSH_KEYS_DIR`

 ### Key management